Caleb-Seely/RelaySplits/README.md

 - **Real-Time Updates**: Second-by-second updates for live race conditions
 - **Professional UI**: Modern, clean interface built with shadcn/ui components

+### 🔔 Push Notifications
+- **Runner Start Alerts**: Get notified when runners start their legs with custom messages
+- **Handoff Notifications**: Receive alerts when runners finish and hand off to the next runner
+- **Race Completion**: Special notification when the final runner heads to the finish
+- **Permission Management**: Easy notification permission request with status indicators
+- **PWA Support**: Works as a Progressive Web App with native notification support

 ## 🚀 Getting Started

 ### Prerequisites